-Northern Ireland miss out on lawn bowls bronze
+NI in hunt for three more judo bronze medals

 |Coverage: Watch live on BBC TV with extra streams on BBC iPlayer, Red Button, BBC Sport website and BBC Sport mobile app; Listen on BBC Radio 5 Live and Sports Extra; live text and clips online.

+The trio advanced to the medal matches in an intriguing morning session.

+Fleming was defeated in the semi-final of the men's -81kg while Hawkes and Fleming advanced via the repechage.

-Northern Ireland's Martin McHugh and Sam Barkley missed out on a lawn bowls medal at the Commonwealth Games.
+Earlier on Tuesday, NI men's pair Martin McHugh and Sam Barkley missed out on a lawn bowls medal.

-McHugh and Barkley lost Tuesday morning's bronze medal match 25-5 to Scotland's Paul Foster and Alex Marshall.
+They lost the morning's bronze medal match 25-5 to Scotland's Paul Foster and Alex Marshall.

-At Coventry Arena, NI judokas Eoin Fleming and Rachael Hawkes will fight for bronze medals on Monday evening.

-Two of Northern Ireland's five medals won at the Games so far have been in judo.
+At Coventry Arena, NI maintained their strong showing in the judo but missed out on the chance to fight for a gold medal.

+Australian opposition awaits Fleming and Green in the bronze medal match as they face Uros Nikolic and Jake Bensted respectively, with Hawkes up against England's Katie-Jemima Yeates-Brown.

 McHugh and Barkley were competing for NI's fourth bronze in Birmingham following Monday's semi-final defeat by Wales.